SCOTTY0101/Fibonacci-Curve/README.md

 //Fibonacci curve.
 Loops to infinity.
+JavaScript.

 let a = 0, b = 1, c = 0;